Revealing the Inside Story of the Great Battle to Become Japan’s Best-Selling Water | FRIDAY DIGITAL

 According to a 2005 survey by the Beverage Research Institute, the top-selling beverage in Japan was the canned coffee Georgia, followed by Oi Ocha, Aquarius, and Coca-Cola, with mineral water not even in the top 10.

-The third reason is the growing health consciousness.
-With the advent of the sugar-free boom, canned coffee and sports drinks have lost momentum, and more people are choosing to ‘buy and drink water.
+The third reason is the increasing health consciousness.
+With the arrival of the sugar-free boom, the momentum of canned coffee and sports drinks has declined, and more people are choosing to buy and drink water.”

 Suntory Natural Water with Mana Ashida (19) in the commercial